Tensor PCA for Factor Models: Monte Carlo Experiments

 \subsection{Testing the Number of Factors}

 We conclude with power properties of our maximum eigenvalue ratio test for the number of factors discussed in Section \ref{sec:test}.
-The DGP is generated using equation (\ref{eq:DGP2}) as in previous simulations.
-We generate a 2-factor model, and test the null hypothesis that there is only 1 factor against the alternative that there are more than 1 but less than $K$ factors.
-Since the test is performed on each matricization of the tensor, we also examine the effectiveness of $p$-value combinations as studied by \cite{vovk2020combining}.
+The DGP is generated as described in Section \ref{sec:dgp}.
+We generate rank $(1,2,2)$ model, and test the null hypothesis that the rank is 1 against the alternative that there are more than 1 but less than $K$ factors for each matricization.

-The parameters are designed as follows: (1) the scale component is $\sigma_r$ = $d_r \times \sqrt{NJT}$ with $d_1=2$ and we gradually increase $d_2$ to study the power properties of the test, so when $d_2=0$ the empirical rejection probability corresponds to empirical size of the test, and none zero $d_2$ corresponds to empirical power, (2) we study cases where the idiosyncratic errors are generated with Gaussian distribution or student's t distribution (the degree of freedom is 5), and in both cases the variance of the errors is normalized to be $\sigma_u=1,$ (3) we study p-value combinations using both 3-way and 5-way tensor, and respectively the sizes of the tensors are $60\times80\times 100$ and $10\times 20\times 30\times 40\times 50$, with the first dimension being the smallest.
+The parameters are designed as follows: (1) the scale component is $\sigma_r$ = $d_r \times \sqrt{NJT}$ with $d_1=2$ and we gradually increase $d_2$ to study the power properties of the test, so when $d_2=0$, the empirical rejection probability corresponds to empirical size of the test, and none zero $d_2$ corresponds to empirical power for rank 2 dimensions, (2) we study cases where the idiosyncratic errors are generated with Gaussian distribution or Student's t distribution (the degrees of freedom are 5), and in both cases the variance of the errors is normalized to be $s_u=1,$ (3) we study finite sample properties of the test using 3-way tensor, and the sizes of the tensors is $(N,J,T) = 30\times40\times 50$, with the first dimension being the smallest.

-The $p$-value combination strategies we consider are maximum, minimum, median, and mean.
-The $p$-value combinations have to be scaled properly in order to be considered as valid $p$-values, please see \cite{vovk2020combining} for discussion of different $p$-value combinations.
-Specifically, for a $d$-way we combine the p-values using the $p_{\rm min},$ $p_{\rm median},$ and $p_{\rm mean}$ rules - see equation (\ref{eq:pvaluerules}).
-We also a fourth combination rule: $p_{\max}$ := $\max (p_1,\ldots,p_d).$

-We perform the test for the number of factors as discussed in Section \ref{sec:test}, where we approximate the asymptotic distribution of the statistics by randomly generating Gaussian matrices 5,000 times, and we also replicate the simulations for 5,000 times to calculate the empirical rejection probability for each case scenario.
+We perform the test for the number of factors as discussed in Section \ref{sec:test}, where we approximate the asymptotic distribution of the statistics by randomly generating Gaussian matrices 5,000 times, and we also replicate the simulations for 5,000 times to calculate the empirical rejection probability for each scenario.